About this site.

 An account is required to download data.
 See the Download section for instructions on how to request an account and how to download data.

-How to contribute data.If you know of a data set that you think would be useful for computational neuroscience, and which might be available to be hosted on this site, please let us know using the contact form.
-The guidelines and instructions for contributing data are at: http://crcns.org/wiki/index.php/Instructions_for_data_contributors
+How to contribute data.If you have data that you think would be useful for computational neuroscience please consider contributing it.
+The requirements and instructions for contributing data are at crcns.org/contribute

 The Collaborative Research in Computational Neuroscience (CRCNS) is a joint program of NSF and NIH that, since 2002, has supported integration of theoretical and experimental neuroscience through collaborative research projects typically involving two to five senior investigators.
 CRCNS has recently begun to offer funding for a new class of proposals focused on the sharing of data and other resources.